evcoats/Cyclic-Public/README.md

 Hosted at The Bishop's School and UIUC

-urls.py commands for REST API use are included below
+urls.py for REST API use is included below

 ```
 curl --data "username=USERNAME_HERE&password=PASSWORD_HERE" http://cyclic.games/api-token-auth/